 It has also established itself as an economic partner of the United States.
 For decades, these countries have had close economic ties, and in recent years, despite challenges to the global economy, these ties have grown stronger.
-Since 2003, U.S. goods exported to Turkey have risen 316 percent, while U.S. goods imported from Turkey have risen 76 percent.
+From 2009-2019, U.S. goods exported to Turkey have risen 41.4 percent, while U.S. goods imported from Turkey have risen 190.3 percent.
 Equally impressive, the number of U.S. companies operating in Turkey has increased by 50 percent since 2007.
 As of 2019, Turkey was the United States' 28th largest goods export market, while Turkey was the United States' 32nd largest supplier of goods imports.

 With the range of goods that Turkey produces, trade with the United States is primed to continue on a steady rise, as it has been since 2000.
 For the benefit of both countries’ economies, the key is to ensure that it does.